5 Benefits and 5 Biggest Mistakes with Bodyweight Workouts

-5 Benefits with Bodyweight Workouts
+5 Benefits of Bodyweight Workouts

-5 Mistakes with Bodyweight Workouts
+5 Mistakes in Bodyweight Workouts

 We are about to release another incredible 30 day program, and this time it is a bodyweight program, which everyone can benefit from.
 I wanted to talk through 5 biggest benefits and the 5 biggest mistakes that I have seen training thousands of people over the last two decades.

 Benefit #1 - Your Body is Your Fitness Equipment

 Whether you are stuck in a quarantine or you are traveling, it is nice to be able to continue to build power, strength, endurance and mobility with just your bodyweight.
 That is precisely what we are providing with the Minimum Space Athlete - A 30 day bodyweight training program.
 Whether you check out this new program on Thursday, October 27, 2020, or you are enjoying our short 5 minute bodyweight workouts, or you are doing your own thing...isn’t it awesome that just our body, gravity, and the ground is all we need?

 Benefit #2 - Bodyweight Workouts Can Be Done Anywhere & Anytime

 Just like we said above, “all you need is your body, gravity, and the ground,” and you can do these workouts in your room, hotel, beach, gym, or garage.
 Bodyweight workouts can be done wherever gravity is working.

 Benefit #3 - Bodyweight Workouts Teach Body Awareness

 If you are looking to improve balance, coordination, reacting and timing, it is safer and more effective to improve it with just your bodyweight before moving to a heavy battle rope, kettlebell, or dumbbell.
 We love all of our fitness equipment and we use each tool often, but if we are learning new movements or testing range of motion, we always start with bodyweight first.